 Veyo offers a potentially low-cost alternative to traditional NEMT, a program that’s state and federally funded and overseen by CMS.
 It also offers an alternative to Medicaid patients, who often cite a lack of reliable transportation as a leading cause of missed medical appointments – making the need for a centralized customer experience, for both staff and people using the service, even more important.

 For companies juggling multiple cohorts of customers – both B2B and B2C, for example – or have multiple instances of Zendesk from other subsidiaries, it may be helpful to have a centralized view of the customer per instance as well as the ability to compartmentalize and customize experiences per team (so that you can create the proper end-user experience for agents who are users in other instances, for example).
 With enterprise automation, you can connect multiple instances of the same support tool together while also customizing each instance per your needs.

 While ticket sharing is permitted between support instances in Zendesk, for example, ticket updates are asynchronous from the ticket of one support instance to the other.
 To remedy this, a bot channel can be created in Slack or Microsoft Teams specifically for the end user of multiple instances in Zendesk.
-The alerts received can be categorized to the specific instance so that it’s clear where the request is coming from and prevents the user from having to constantly switch between instances to check progress.
+The alerts can be categorized by instance so that it’s clear where the request is coming from and prevents the user from having to constantly switch between instances to check progress.

 Keeping Internal Teams and Customers Happy With Support Automation

 In a world where 75% of customers expect companies to use new technologies to create better experiences, it’s paramount that you give your agents every tool possible to succeed.
-AI and automation will play a huge role in how customers perceive better experiences, so arming your teams with automated workflows across the support cycle will help keep them prepared!
+AI and automation will play a huge role in how customers perceive better experiences, so arming your teams with automated workflows across the support cycle will help keep them on their toes!